Enablers

 Permitting

-Numerous stakeholders have roles in the siting availability of advanced reactors.
-Federal, state/provincial/territorial, municipal, and Indigenous governments will be involved in decisions for site permitting and, in some cases, making available public lands for siting advanced reactors.
+Numerous stakeholders and Indigenous Nations have roles in the siting availability of advanced reactors.
+Indigenous communities, federal, state/ provincial/territorial, and municipal governments will be involved in the decision-making process for site permitting and making available public lands for siting advanced reactors.
 Local communities and the public will be involved in the process for deciding on the sites for advanced reactors.
-Industrial end-users of power, steam and heat will also be significant stakeholders in site selection.
+Industrial end-users of power, steam, and heat will also be significant stakeholders in site selection.
 Regulators, market operators, investors, and insurance companies will also influence these decisions.
-Supportive engagement by these stakeholders with rapid decision making will enable the acceleration of the deployment of advanced reactors to meet the diverse set of market and customer needs.
+Supportive engagement by these stakeholders with rapid decision-making will enable the acceleration of the deployment of advanced reactors to meet the diverse set of market and customer needs.

 Design Flexibility

-The variability of site conditions across North America creates an incentive for advanced reactor designs to be tailored to each site to minimize costs and maximize performance.
 However, such an approach would not enable the efficiencies that come from design standardization.
 On the other hand, design standardization creates a natural tension between minimizing costs and maximizing the range of acceptable sites.
 To address this, the industry will need to develop flexible designs that are both standardized and adaptable to a range of site conditions.
+Technologies, such as seismic isolators that can enable both design standardization and site flexibility are essential enablers to large-scale deployment.
 The industry needs regulators, customers, and other external stakeholders to make decisions that enable it to pursue this type of design flexibility.

 The variability of site conditions across North America creates an incentive for advanced reactor designs to be tailored to each site to minimize costs and maximize performance.